codepath/android_guides/Getting-Started-with-Gradle.md

 ![](http://i.imgur.com/joPKoTk.gif)

-If you are interested in why the Gradle wrapper is needed, read the section below.
+If you are interested in what is the Gradle wrapper and why it's helpful to have, read the section below.

 ### Intro to the Gradle wrapper